 Jonathan Hyman has over 15 years of experience obtaining favorable verdicts, arbitration awards and settlements for a wide variety of complex business litigation matters.
 He has worked to deliver exceptional service and results to businesses in the energy, franchising, manufacturing, and financial services industries.

-Jonathan has been named a Rising Star by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly and Law & Politics magazine ten times (2007-2016), an award given to no more than five percent of attorneys practicing in Texas.
+Jonathan has been named a Rising Star (2007-2016) and a Super Lawyer (2017) by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly and Law & Politics magazine.

 Jonathan graduated cum laude from Tulane University Law School and also received his undergraduate degree cum laude from Tulane.